Gold Butte National Monument

 - Coordinates: 36.602831, -114,112272

-Gold Butte National Monument was inhabited by the real Native Nevadans thousands of years ago, who left their mark on this stunning landscape in a variety of ways.
-One of them, was through stunning petroglyphs Gold Butte is known for.
-We cant spell out exactly these ancient carvings are located, considering many of these locations are of spiritual importance to local tribes today.
-That being said, rest assured that spotting these impressive panels is easy work, just be sure to keep your eyes peeled when exploring this dynamic landscape.
-And if you come across them, do NOT touch them, as the oils on your fingers damages the petroglyphs.
+Gold Butte National Monument was inhabited by Nevada’s first people thousands of years ago, who left their mark on this stunning landscape in a variety of ways.
+One of them was through the remarkable petroglyph panels Gold Butte is known for.
+We can’t spell out exactly where these ancient carvings are located because many of the sites are of spiritual importance to local tribes today.
+That being said, rest assured that spotting these impressive petroglyph panels is easy work—just be sure to keep your eyes peeled when exploring this dynamic place.
+And if you come across them, do not touch them, as the natural oils on your fingers can damage the petroglyphs.

 From Las Vegas, take Interstate 15 toward Mesquite.
 Take exit 112 toward Riverside/Bunkerville.
 Drive south for three miles.
-Once you cross the bridge over the Virgin River, turn immediately right onto Gold Butte road.
-Keep following this paved, but potholed road.
-Once you pass the Gold Butte National Monument sign, then you have entered the monument and adventure is yours for the taking!
+Once you cross the bridge over the Virgin River, turn immediately right onto Gold Butte Road.
+Keep following this paved, potholed road.
+Once you pass the Gold Butte National Monument sign, then you’ve entered the monument and adventure is yours for the taking!

 Gold Butte National Monument sits on Nevada BLM land, and is open and accessible 24 hours a day 365 days a year as free, public land.

 No admission or special permits are required to visit Gold Butte National Monument.